KishorSelva/KishorSelva/README.md

 Full Stack Developer
 --------------------

-I'm currently a sophomore studying computer science and engineering at my university.
+I'm currently a 3rd year studying computer science and engineering at my university.
 I am passionate about creating applications to solve real world problems and I am always learning new things.

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [kishorselvakumar04@gmail.com](mailto:kishorselvakumar04@gmail.com)